Last Updated on

-To understand why altitude training is so effective you need to understand about a hormone called Erythropoietin, which is more commonly known as EPO.
+To understand why altitude training is so effective you need to understand about a hormone called Erythropoietin.
+This is more commonly known as EPO.

-When your body releases EPO it causes red blood cell production to increase, more red blood cells leads to a greater oxygen capacity, which means that you can exercise for longer, or at a higher intensity.
+When your body releases EPO it causes red blood cell production to increase.
+More red blood cells lead to a greater oxygen capacity, which means that you can exercise for longer, or at a higher intensity.

 It is for this reason that EPO is a banned substance for professional athletes, as is blood doping.

-Athletes looking for an edge use blood doping as an easy way to improve aerobic performance.
-Take a quantity of blood out of your body and freeze it, then train as normal with much lower levels of blood.
+Athletes looking for an edge use blood-doping as an easy way to improve aerobic performance.
+Take a quantity of blood out of your body and freeze it.
+You then train as normal with much lower levels of blood.